Information for people fleeing Ukraine

 What happens if my request for Temporary Protection in Estonia is rejected?

-If you do not qualify for temporary protection, you may apply for asylum or to remain in Estonia on other grounds, even if your visa waiver or visa has expired.
+If you do not qualify for temporary protection, you may apply for international protection or to remain in Estonia on other grounds, even if your visa waiver or visa has expired.

 Visit the website of the Estonian Police and Border Guard Board to find out how you can apply for asylum.